Affiliate links on Android Authority may earn us a commission. Learn more.

 If refresh rates are sufficient, it’s always best to use a connection with VRR support (starting with DisplayPort 1.2a or HDMI 2.1) when you want to maximize performance while eliminating “tearing” artifacts.
 On top of your display, cable, and video card, however, apps like games may also need VRR support.

 Technically speaking, DisplayPort 2.1 is superior to its counterpart.
 As long you’re using at least DisplayPort 1.4 or HDMI 2.0 however, you’ll probably have a fantastic experience.
 Yes, HDMI 2.0 users won’t get VRR, or 4K framerates over 60fps, but that’s still smooth.
 And while only DisplayPort 2.1 can handle 8K framerates over 30fps, that particular issue is all but irrelevant, since only the most expensive consumer video cards can handle 8K gaming at decent speeds.

-If you can buy an appropriate converter, yes.
-You’ll need to spend on a quality active HDMI-to-DisplayPort converter to preserve output, though, whereas even a passive DisplayPort-to-HDMI converter will hold up.
+If you buy the appropriate converter, yes.
+You’ll need to spend on a quality active HDMI-to-DisplayPort converter to preserve output.
+Going in the other direction, even a passive DisplayPort-to-HDMI converter will hold up.

-Yes, as long as your video card has the right ports and enough performance to handle multiple displays at the resolutions you set.
-Modern (dedicated) cards can easily do two 1080p displays simultaneously, but can potentially run into trouble with two or more 4K outputs.
+Yes, as long as your source device (usually a computer) has the right ports and enough performance to handle multiple displays at the resolutions you set.
+Modern video cards can easily handle two 1080p displays simultaneously, but can potentially run into trouble with two or more 4K outputs.

 Only DisplayPort 1.4 or earlier, and with 1.4 it’s unlikely to make much practical difference.